LokeshwarPrasad3/PingPoing/README.md

 ## Getting Started

-To run the My Chat App locally, follow these steps:
+To run the PingPoing locally, follow these steps:

 1. Clone the repository: